OlssonF/NEON-forecast-challenge-workshop/Automate_forecasts/automation_tutorial.md

 To automate your forecast, the workflow needs to be fully reproducible.
 The environment/set up, packages, file paths need to be set up in a way that can be reproduced every day in the same way.
-As part of this reprodcibility we will use a Docker container:
+As part of this reproducibility we will use a Docker container:

 > A container is a standard unit of software that packages up code and
 > all its dependencies so the application runs quickly and reliably from